Geneva University Hospitals

 The Geneva University Hospitals (Hôpitaux universitaires de Genève, HUG) is one of the five university hospitals of Switzerland and the largest one in the country.
 It is one of the largest hospitals in Europe.

 First founded in 1535, the creation of the HUG dates back to 1995 as a merger of all public hospitals in Geneva.
-The HUG operates 8 hospitals in the Canton of Geneva as well as 40 outpatient clinics.
+The HUG operates 8 hospitals in the Canton of Geneva and 40 outpatient clinics.

 Description

-The Geneva University Hospitals includes 8 public hospitals, 2 clinics and 40 outpatient care centers with more than 11,000 employees (including 5,100 nurses).
+The Geneva University Hospitals includes 8 public hospitals, 2 clinics and 40 outpatient care centers with more than 13 086 employees (including 9 513 nurses and doctors).
 This hospital is not only a local hospital for the city of Geneva, but also the reference hospital for the rest of the canton, and together with the CHUV Lausanne, the reference hospital for French-speaking Switzerland.

 It is attached to the University of Geneva Faculty of Medicine, and is one of five university hospitals in Switzerland; the others are in Basel, Bern, Lausanne and Zurich.